 Bailiffscourt is hard to describe.
 It is grand yet homely.
 Service is professional and really efficient, yet also friendly and staff are relaxed and down-to-earth.
 Bedrooms are decadently decorated, but not imposingly so.
 It’s a lovely hotel and they are making every effort to make family stays as great as possible- and we only wish we could have stayed longer!

 Rooms and suites at Bailiffscourt are located in seven different beautiful buildings.
-We stayed in Baylies, the signature suite, a grandly decorated, beautiful large room with views of the wonderful grounds.
+There are the grand, superior Clipping Rooms and Clipping Original Rooms, along with the Classic Rooms and Classic Cosy Rooms.
+We stayed in Baylies, a Clipping suite, a grandly decorated, beautiful large room with views of the wonderful grounds.
 It takes your breath away as you walk in and I’ve since read about the numerous celebs that have stayed there – I’m not surprised!
 It’s a special and lovely room.
 Huge bonus – side-by-side bathtubs in which you can sip champagne after the kids have gone to sleep!
 Even though it was up a flight of stairs, it worked fine with our still carry-able fifteen month old in tow – we left the pushchair in the car and just got it out as needed.
 We hardly used the pushchair to be honest – Fraser just wanted to roam/run around the beautiful grounds – it was so nice to have a big open space for him to play in!

 Bailiffscourt have rooms and suites which are even more family friendly: Some of these are particularly perfect for families, in cottages with large entrance halls where you might park scooters and buggies, and some are on the ground floor for easy access, which is also particularly appealing to families.